Many dog owners wonder whether having two dogs is better than one.

 The dogs’ age

-To successfully introduce a second dog into your family, the best time to add it is when the first is 2 to 3 years old.
+The best time to introduce a second dog into your family is when the first is 2 to 3 years old.
 In a multiple-dog household, it’s best to add a younger dog.

 You can add another dog when the first is older, but it likely will take more work.
 You also may struggle if you have intact male or intact female dogs.
 So, spaying and neutering are critical.